Heeney History, Family Crest & Coats of Arms

 The surname Heeney was first found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat from ancient times.

-Important Dates for the Heeney family
+Early History of the Heeney family

 This web page shows only a small excerpt of our Heeney research.
 Another 91 words (6 lines of text) are included under the topic Early Heeney History in all our PDF Extended History products and printed products wherever possible.